policeakshithreddy/Streakoo/releases/README.md

 ### Requirements

 - Android 5.0 (API level 21) or higher
-- Approximately 100MB of free storage space
+- Approximately 120MB of free storage space
+- Internet connection for cloud sync and AI features

 ### First Time Setup

 After installation:

-1. Create an account or sign in
+1. Create an account or sign in with Google
 2. Complete the onboarding process
-3. Set up your environment file with API keys (see main README.md)
+3. Connect Health Connect for automatic activity tracking (optional)
 4. Start tracking your habits!

 ### Note for Developers